genomicepidemiology/kma/README.md

 # Usage #
-For practical reasons you might want to add the three programs (kma, kma_index and kma_shm) to your path, this is usually done with:
+For practical reasons you might want to add kma to your path, this is usually done with:

 ```
-mv kma* ~/bin/
+mv kma ~/bin/
 ```

 ## Indexing ##
 In order to use KMA for mapping, the databases need to indexed.
-This is done with “kma_index”, the most important options are described below:
+This is done with “kma index”, the most important options are described below:

 ```
 -i Input fasta file(s), space separated.
-By default kma_index reads from stdin.
+By default kma index reads from stdin.
 -o Output name, the name given to the database.
 -k kmersize used for indexing the database.
 -k_t kmersize used to identify template candidates when running KMA.